arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.10.2021
+The beginning of ["A More Perfect Union"](https://genius.com/Titus-andronicus-a-more-perfect-union-lyrics) by Titus Andronicus starts like this:

+> From whence shall we expect the approach of danger?
+Shall some transatlantic giant step the earth and crush us at a blow?
+Never!
+All the armies of Europe and Asia could not, by force, take a drink from the Ohio River or set a track on the Blue Ridge in the trial of a thousand years.
+If destruction be our lot, we ourselves must be its author and finisher.
+As a nation of free men, we will live forever, or die by suicide.

+This is adapted from [Abraham Lincoln's Lyceum address](https://en.wikipedia.org/wiki/Abraham_Lincoln%27s_Lyceum_address):

+> Shall we expect some transatlantic military giant to step the ocean and crush us at a blow?
+Never!
+All the armies of Europe, Asia, and Africa combined, with all the treasure of the earth (our own excepted) in their military chest, with a Bonaparte for a commander, could not by force take a drink from the Ohio or make a track on the Blue Ridge in a trial of a thousand years.
+At what point then is the approach of danger to be expected?
+I answer.
+If it ever reach us it must spring up amongst us; it cannot come from abroad.
+If destruction be our lot we must ourselves be its author and finisher.
+As a nation of freemen we must live through all time or die by suicide.

+Man, that's an awesome quote.

 ### 3.09.2021
 Yoshi's full name is T. Yoshisaur Munchakoopas.
 That's amazing.